 In 2014, Linda made a major gift to fund the state-of-the-art Charles and Linda Cline Equine Teaching Center.
 It includes a teaching barn with stalls for foaling mares, a small indoor arena, classroom, conference room, feed and tack room, a wash rack, treatment area and offices.
 OSU Extension Services can host workshops and learning opportunities for students,

 4-H clubs and FFA chapters, as well as the general public.

 Linda was recognized by OSU with two major awards in 2015.
 The Department of Animal Science presented her the Distinguished Service Award, and she was named a DASNR Champion.

 Cline supports many non-OSU causes as well, including the Right Path Riding Academy, which provides therapeutic horseback riding for those with special needs.
 She also supports Special Olympics, as well as Love, I.N.C., which helps people in need and purchases Christmas presents for children.
 Another cause close to her heart is Shiloh Camp, a day camp for inner-city children in Oklahoma City.
-First United Methodist Church of Cushing benefits from Linda’s service on the finance committee as well as her baking and floral-arrangement expertise.
+First United Methodist Church of Cushing also benefits from Linda’s service.
 Linda also established a youth scholarship through the American Quarter Horse Association.

 It was an exciting year for the Women for OSU.
 If you are looking to be involved or would like to become a sponsor for the 2018 Symposium, contact Mandy Heaps.